-So there are many sources of low back pain but one of the biggest problems with having low back pain is that people think that there is the same solution for just about everyone.
+So there are many sources of low back pain but one of the biggest problems with having low back pain in Pittsburgh, PA is that people think that there is the same solution for just about everyone.

 Can you imagine if you took your car into the mechanic and he said that you needed a muffler on your car and then he told every single person with every make and model of every car that they need a muffler to fix their car.
 That of course would be crazy.